 What Happens if I Sell an Investment at a Loss?

 As mentioned above, if you've sold investments, some at capital gains and some at capital losses, you can offset them against each other.
-But if you end up with a net capital loss, you can only deduct $3,000 on your tax return against other taxable income, including salaries, interest, and dividends.
+But if you end up with a net realized capital loss, you can only deduct up to $3,000 on your tax return against other taxable income, including salaries, interest, and dividends.
 If there's any left over (loss carryforward), you can carry it forward to future years until you use it all up.
-You're allowed to deduct $3,000 of losses per year even if you don't have any capital gains.
+You're allowed to deduct up to $3,000 of realized losses per year even if you don't have any realized capital gains in that year.